JeremyWarui/service_desk/README.md

 The backend server will run on `http://localhost:5000` and the frontend server will run on `http://localhost:3000`.

-To use Service Desk, you can register as a user, a maintenance officer, or a technician, and log in with your credentials.
+To use ResolveRocket, you can register as a user, a maintenance officer, or a technician, and log in with your credentials.
 Depending on your role, you will be able to access different dashboards and features:

 **Users dashboard**: